 While remote and flexible working is the standard for some people and industries, never before have we seen such a mass of people shift to working from home, including those in industries who never deemed it would be possible for them to work from home.

 With only key workers now heading out to work, while the rest of us perch up on our makeshift desks, dining tables – and maybe even beds – workers around the world are adjusting to a new normal.
-Though it’s becoming hard to remember a time when we didn’t have a Zoom call scheduled in.
+Tough it’s becoming hard to remember a time when we didn’t have a Zoom call scheduled in and that’s why suing tools as a remote workspace online it really helpful to keep everything organized at work.

 With so much uncertainty and worry to deal with at the moment, we decided to conduct some lighthearted research to brighten up everyone’s work from home day a little bit, with a glimpse into what working from home looks like according to Google.